ART 281 : Intermediate Painting

 3. Locate original work within the historical and cultural traditions of painting.

-5. Create paintings that convey understanding of light and the reflective and saturation qualities of chosen pigments.
+5. Demonstrate an understanding of light and the reflective and saturation qualities of chosen pigments in painting.

 6. Use media-specific terminology to receive and provide feedback.